techy4shri/IMAGE-DETECTION/README.md

 # Vehicle Number Plate Detection App

 ## 🚀 Overview
 This is a *Vehicle Number Plate Detection App* built using *React.js* for the front-end, *Streamlit* for the backend, and *YOLO (You Only Look Once)* for object detection.
-The app allows users to upload images, detects vehicle number plates, and reads the extracted text.
+The app allows users to upload images, detects vehicle number plates, reads the extracted text and keeps count of the vehicle.
 The application is containerized using *Docker* for easy deployment and scalability.

 ---